jackgisby/ReducedExperiment/README.md

 Various tools are provided by the package for applying dimensionality reduction and manipulating their results.
 These include: - Workflows for applying independent component analysis (ICA) and WGCNA.
-We additionally developed an R implementation of the stabilised ICA algorithm \[2\]. - Methods for applying pathway enrichment analysis to factors and modules. - Functions for identifying associations between factors/modules and sample-level variables. - Methods for applying identified factors or modules to new datasets. - Other approach-specific plots and utilities, such as factor stability plots and module preservation plots.
+We additionally developed an R implementation of the stabilised ICA algorithm. - Methods for applying pathway enrichment analysis to factors and modules. - Functions for identifying associations between factors/modules and sample-level variables. - Methods for applying identified factors or modules to new datasets. - Other approach-specific plots and utilities, such as factor stability plots and module preservation plots.

 Many of these are demonstrated in more detail in the [package’s vignette](https://jackgisby.github.io/ReducedExperiment/articles/ReducedExperiment.html).